 - Irregular bleeding (rare)

 A bicornuate uterus is associated with a longitudinal vaginal septum in 25% of cases.
 This can cause obstructive symptoms or pain during sex.
 The vaginal septum can also cause the inability to control menstrual bleeding with tampons (3).

 Double cervix and uterus can be present in many women who bleed through tampons.
-In addition, coexisting renal (kidney) abnormalities may cause symptoms such as pelvic pain and urinary retention.
+Genital system and urinary track embryologic formation share common steps.
+For these reasons, we have to look for coexisting renal (kidney or ureter) abnormalities that may cause symptoms such as pelvic pain and urinary retention.